Generation of phase-squeezed optical pulses with large coherent amplitudes by post-selection of single photon and weak cross-Kerr non-linearity: Squeezing effect for coherent light

-To verify the squeezing effect, we calculate probability density distributions $\left| \braket{p | \psi}_{c} \right|^{2}$ for the post-selected state using the specific parameters $\alpha=10^{5/2}$ and $\phi_{0}=2\pi \times 10^{-5}$, as shown in Figs. \ref{fig4}(a)--(d), which correspond to cases (1)--(4) in Fig. \ref{fig3}(a), respectively.
-For $t=1/\sqrt{2}$ as shown in Fig. \ref{fig4}(a), two {\it squeezing-like} distributions, where the width of one peak is squeezed compared to the corresponding coherent state, are formed by the quantum interference in the overlap between $\ket{\alpha}_{c}$ and $\ket{\alpha e^{i\phi_{0}}}_{c}$ as a result of the post-selection.
+To verify the squeezing effect, we calculated probability density distributions $\left| \braket{p | \psi}_{c} \right|^{2}$ for the post-selected state using the specific parameters $\alpha=10^{5/2}$ and $\phi_{0}=2\pi \times 10^{-5}$, as shown in Fig. \ref{fig4}a--d, which correspond to cases (1)--(4) in Fig. \ref{fig3}a, respectively.
+For $t=1/\sqrt{2}$ as shown in Fig. \ref{fig4}a, two {\it squeezing-like} distributions, where the width of one peak is squeezed compared to the corresponding coherent state, are formed by the quantum interference in the overlap between $\ket{\alpha}_{c}$ and $\ket{\alpha e^{i\phi_{0}}}_{c}$ as a result of the post-selection.
 This state is, however, far from the squeezed states, because the probability distribution consists of two peaks with the same heights.
 One of the peak can be post-selected by setting the interferometer asymmetric, i.e., $t \ne r \ne 1/\sqrt{2}$.
-For $t=1$, one peak of the probability distribution is completely suppressed as shown in Fig. \ref{fig4}(d), however, the resultant distribution shows no squeezing.
-Nevertheless, in the middle of these extremes, the quantum interference and the post-selection lead to an almost complete elimination of one peak of the probability distribution and the formation of a squeezed probability distribution compared to the Gaussian case, as shown in Figs. \ref{fig4}(b) and (c).
+For $t=1$, one peak of the probability distribution is completely suppressed, as shown in Fig. \ref{fig4}d; however, the resultant distribution shows no squeezing.
+Nevertheless, in the middle of these extremes, the quantum interference and the post-selection lead to an almost complete elimination of one peak of the probability distribution and the formation of a squeezed probability distribution compared to the Gaussian case, as shown in Fig. \ref{fig4}b, c.
 This is why our proposed scheme can be regarded as a phase squeezer.
-Furthermore, when the overlap $\braket{\alpha | \alpha e^{i\phi_{0}}}_{c}$ is very small, i.e., the distance between the states $\ket{\alpha}_{c}$ and $\ket{\alpha e^{i\phi_{0}}}_{c}$ is very large, the effect of the quantum interference between two well-separated peaks is miniscule.
-Therefore the squeezing effect does not occur, as shown in Fig. \ref{fig5}.
+To quantitatively confirm the improvement of the phase sensitivity using the post-selected state, we numerically evaluated the error probability of discrimination of non-phase-shifted and non-phase-shifted optical quantum states for small phase shifts $\epsilon$; e.g., for the post-selected state, the overlap of the probability density distributions between $\ket{\psi}_{c}$ and $\ket{\psi e^{i \epsilon}}_{c}$, see Fig. \ref{fig5}.
+The solid line of Fig. \ref{fig5} is the post-selected states for the transmissivities of the VBS with $t=0.717$, which corresponds to the condition of Fig. \ref{fig4}b.
+The dashed line is the ideal phase-squeezed state $\ket{\xi, \gamma}$ for the amplitude of the squeezing $x=0.24$, which is the estimated parameter for maximizing the fidelity $F$, as shown in Table \ref{table1}.
+Here, the squeezing angle is $\varphi=\pi$ for the phase-squeezed state, i.e., $\xi=xe^{i \pi}$.
+The dotted line is the coherent states.
+Clearly, the error probability for the post-selected state is always smaller than coherent states.
+Thus, the post-selected state has higher sensitivity than coherent states.
+Furthermore, when the overlap $\braket{\alpha | \alpha e^{i\phi_{0}}}_{c}$ is very small, i.e., the distance between the states $\ket{\alpha}_{c}$ and $\ket{\alpha e^{i\phi_{0}}}_{c}$ is very large, the effect of the quantum interference between two well-separated peaks is minuscule.
+Therefore the squeezing effect does not occur, as shown in Fig. \ref{fig6}.
 We numerically confirm that using $\phi_{0} \gtrsim 0.01$ with $\alpha=10^{5/2}$ does not achieve effective squeezing for any transmissivity value.
 An indication of the optimum overlap $\braket{\alpha | \alpha e^{i\phi_{0}}}_{c}$ is $\alpha \phi_{0} \gtrsim 0.1$, since $\braket{\alpha | \alpha e^{i\phi_{0}}}_{c}$ rapidly decreases for $\alpha \phi_{0} > 0.1$.
 Since the success probability is dependent on the overlap from Eq. (\ref{suceq}), it suggests that a higher success probability can be produced by a larger phase shift $\phi_{0}$ and coherent amplitude $\alpha$.
-For example, $\alpha \phi_{0} = 0.1$, $F=0.99$, and $x_{\rm est}=0.24$ can be obtained with $P_{suc}=7.08\times 10^{-3}$ by tuning the transmissivity to $t=0.753$.
+For example, $\alpha \phi_{0} = 0.1$, $F=0.99$, and $x_{\rm est}=0.24$ can be obtained with $P_{{\rm suc}}=7.08\times 10^{-3}$ by tuning the transmissivity to $t=0.753$.
 However, $\phi_{0}$ and $\alpha$ are restricted in experimental situations, see the next section.